My IRB Nightmare

 Some psychiatrists love this test.
 I hate it.
 Patients will say “Yes, that absolutely describes me!” and someone will diagnose them with bipolar disorder.
 Then if you ask what they meant, they’d say something like “Once my local football team made it to the Super Bowl and I was really happy, but then they lost and I was really sad.”
 I don’t even want to tell you how many people get diagnosed bipolar because of stuff like this.

 There was a study that supposedly proved this test worked.
-I looked at it.
-To my untrained eye, the math appeared nonsensical – they were getting results that were literally impossible given the statistics they were using.
-Also, it was done on a totally different population that didn’t generalize to hospital inpatients.
+But parts of it confused me, and it was done on a totally different population that didn’t generalize to hospital inpatients.
 Also, it said in big letters THIS IS JUST A SCREENING TEST IT IS NOT INTENDED FOR DIAGNOSIS, and everyone was using it for diagnosis.

-So I complained to some sympathetic doctors and professors, and they asked “Why not do a study to prove it doesn’t work?”
+So I complained to some sympathetic doctors and professors, and they asked “Why not do a study to prove it doesn’t work in this setting?”

 Why not do a study?
 Why not join the great tradition of scientists, going back to Galileo and Newton, and make my mark on the world?
 Why not replace my griping about bipolar screening with an experiment about bipolar screening, an experiment done to the highest standards of the empirical tradition, one that would throw the entire weight of the scientific establishment behind my complaint?
 I’d been writing about science for so long, even doing my own informal experiments, why not move on to join the big leagues?